DLXPlugins/highlight-and-share/readme.txt

 == Upgrade Notice ==

-= 3.5.6 =
+= 3.5.8 =
-Fixing LinkedIn sharing.
+Fixed WhatsApp sharing.
+The text wasn't sharing correctly on desktop/mobile.
+Fixed inline highlighting and Click to Share from not being able to share on Twitter.